-Writing Prompt: Finding Independence - The Write Practice
+Writing Prompt: Finding Independence

 Independence from Religious Rules

 Americans are very fond of religious freedom.
-Write a story in which the protagonist chooses to find god in his or her own way despite strong bonds to a particular religious background or lifestyle.
+Write a story in which the protagonist chooses to find God in their own way despite strong bonds to a particular religious background or lifestyle.

 Challenge: Since faith and religion are different things, explore the possibilities of being deeply religious and faithful, or being deeply faithful but not-at-all religious.